nsymms/wireguard-windows/README.md

 This fork contains my mods, including the ability to have more than one tunnel active at a time.
 I don't know why that restriction was put in, but I simply removed it.
 Everything works fine (for me) with 2-3 tunnels running simultaneously.
 Of course they must be on separate ports.

 I recommend building the binary in a linux or windows docker container so you can throw away everything downloaded as part of the build process.
-You might use the `dockercore/golang-cross` container for the build.
-I also build this on a remote server to avoid using much of my residential bandwidth.
+You might use the `dockercore/golang-cross` container for the build; make sure to install imagemagick on it first.

 ### Building